 We found 4 orthopedic surgeons who accept Humana Bronze 6450/HMO Premier near Gonzales, LA.

 Dr. G. Blanchard practices hand surgery and orthopedics/orthopedic surgery in Baton Rouge, LA and Gonzales, LA.
-He has a 4.0 out of 5.
-Dr. Blanchard's clinical interests include knee problems, foot problems, and arthroscopic surgery.
+He has a 4.0 out of 5 star average patient rating.
+Dr. Blanchard's areas of expertise include the following: knee problems, foot problems, and arthroscopic surgery.
 He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Dr. Blanchard attended medical school at Louisiana State University School of Medicine in New Orleans.
-He trained at Vanderbilt University Medical Center for residency.
+For his residency, Dr. Blanchard trained at Vanderbilt University Medical Center.

 Clinical interests: Sports Health, Fractures, Knee Problems, Arthroscopic Surgery, Ankle Problems, Foot Problems, Trauma

-Dr. Scott Petrie specializes in orthopedics/orthopedic surgery and practices in Gonzales, LA.
-His average patient rating is 4.5 stars out of 5.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Petrie honors.
-Dr. Petrie attended medical school at Louisiana State University School of Medicine in New Orleans.
+Dr. Scott Petrie is an orthopedics/orthopedic surgery specialist in Gonzales, LA.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+Dr. Petrie honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He studied medicine at Louisiana State University School of Medicine in New Orleans.